Roll20/help.roll20.net/_posts/2012-09-05-terms-of-service.markdown

 We collect the following personal data:

-Name (including Display Name)
+* Name (including Display Name)
-E-mail address
+* E-mail address
-IP Address (for general statistics on usage and abuse prevention)
+* IP Address (for general statistics on usage and abuse prevention)

-We do not collect Address or Credit Card information directly.
+We do not collect Credit Card information directly.
 See *Who can see my credit card number?* below.

 We use return e-mail addresses to answer the e-mail we receive.
 Such addresses are not used for any other purpose and are not shared with outside parties.